Friday at our Berkeley location:

 Notes about the schedule:

 In addition to the four sessions of the program, there are two public classes offered during the weekend: Friday 9 – 10:30 am Level 1-2 will be in-person as hybrid class & Sunday 9 – 10:45 am Level 3 asana classes will be on zoom.
 These public classes illustrate the concepts being covered during the Progression of Teaching weekend.
-They will be important to attend, if you can.
-Register separately for these.
+They are important to attend, and are included in the weekend.

 This weekend is appropriate for anyone who wants to make use of the potency of the Iyengar Yoga syllabi and practice these poses.
 It does not matter whether or not you plan to teach the poses or go up for assessment.